MTV Hustle

-MTV Hustle is India's first ever rap/hip-hop reality show.
-Aspiring rappers battle it out to become India’s biggest hip-hop star.
-The show airs on MTV India and also digitally streams on Voot.
+MTV Hustle is an Indian rap and hip-hop reality show.
+Aspiring rappers battle it out to become India's biggest hip-hop star.
+The show airs on MTV India.

-Season 1 premiered on 10 August 2019.
-Judged by Raftaar, Nucleya and Raja Kumari and hosted by Gaelyn Mendonca.
+The first season premiered on 10 August 2019, and was judged by Raftaar, Nucleya and Raja Kumari, accompanied by host Gaelyn Mendonca.

-Season 2 premiered on 3 September 2022.
-Hosted by Krissann Barretto, the show is judged by Badshah along with four squad bosses- which were EPR, Dino James, Dee MC, King Rocco.
+The second season premiered on 3 September 2022.
+Hosted by Krissann Barretto, the show was judged by Badshah along with four squad bosses - EPR Iyer, Dino James, Dee MC and King Rocco.

-Format

-In Season 1, 40 auditionees were selected from the Voot online registrations, out of which only 15 rappers were selected to compete against each other.
-The rappers were judged on the basis on their writing, rapping flow and overall performance.

-In Season 2, 16 contestants were chosen by Voot online auditions.
-Badshah decided which contestants to be assigned to and now the four Squad Bosses will groom and judge the contestants based on their talent, performance, meter, technique, musicality and storytelling.

-Viewers will also get a chance to be a part of the journey to root for their favourite performer through public voting on Voot.
+The third season premiered on 21 October 2023.
+Hosted by Wicked Sunny and Super Mannik, the show was judged by Badshah for the second time consecutively, along with four squad bosses - EPR Iyer, Dino James, Dee MC and Ikka.

+The fourth season premiered on 19 October 2024.
+Hosted by MC Talha and MC Jizzy, the show was judged by Raftaar and Ikka, along with four squad bosses - EPR Iyer, Dino James, Dee MC and Raga.

+On 10 December 2023, during episode 16 of season 3, Samantha Ruth Prabhu announced the Tamil edition of MTV Hustle Namma Pettai.

 Series

+As of 2024, there have been 4 seasons of the show.

 Season 1

-MTV Hustle 1 premiered on 10 August 2019 on MTV India.
+MTV Hustle 1 premiered on 10 August 2019.
+M-Zee Bella was declared winner.